naphthalene/hubcave/README.md

    step 2.
 7. Run ```hubcave syncdb``` (do create superuser) followed by ```hubcave migrate``` and ```hubcave collectstatic --noinput```
+8. Run ```hubcave loaddata items``` to load the initial fixtures for the items in the game.
+This fixture is defined in game/fixtures/items.json
-8. You should now be able to run your dev server using ```hubcave runserver_socketio```
+9. You should now be able to run your dev server using ```hubcave runserver_socketio```